rks101/egnet/README.md

 ip - to show and manage network interface and devices.
 This has replaced ifconfig command.
 Ask "man" for objects addr, link, neigh, route, maddress, vrf, etc.

-Logical name of interface correponds to Network adapter's logical name in lshw output.
+The logical name of the interface corresponds to the Network adapter's logical name in lshw output.
-The output below is compiled for illustration purpose only.
+The output below is compiled for illustration purposes only.
 You may not find all details in your lab/office/dungeon.
 ```
 $ ip addr
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1000